Time to read: 7 min

 While you probably aren’t reading this article for tree-felling advice, what Abe was getting at is that careful planning is important for any task.
 A large up-front investment in a project can save you both time and money in the long run.

-Check out our CNC materials page to read about Fictiv’s material offerings for CNC, including a comparison of price range and common applications of each material.
+Check out our CNC materials page to learn about Fictiv’s material offerings for CNC, including a comparison of price range and common applications of each material.
 Review our Capabilities Guide for details on what Fictiv can offer your team.

 Besides thinking about what your part will be made from, it is also important to think about how it will be made.
-Here’s where things start to get a little tricky, as there’s often more than one way to skin a cat—er, machine a part.
+Here’s where things start to get a little tricky, as there’s often more than one way to machine a part.
 We’ll start by looking at how design dictates the amount of setup time prior to machining.

 Setup time, which consists of CAM (computer-aided manufacturing) programming, as well as machine setup and part fixturing, is commonly known as non-recurring engineering (NRE) cost.
 It typically makes up a large portion of a machining bill at the prototyping stage and should be minimized as much as possible.